 Hubspot, famous for its progressive culture practices and policies, has been creative for Mental Health Awareness Month.
-In 2021, they provided employees with a variety of mental wellness options with the expectation they would implement their favorite for the month.
+In years past, they provided employees with a variety of mental wellness options with the expectation they would implement their favorite for the month.
 The HubSpot Unplugged Initiative options all involved taking time away from work to recharge and strengthen personal well-being.

 Rethinking the traditional work week

 Swiggy, the leader in on-demand delivery of food, groceries, and more in India, is also becoming a leader in prioritizing employee mental health.
-They’ve rolled out a whole suite of services and initiatives in 2021 for team member wellness.
+They rolled out a whole suite of services and initiatives in 2021 for team member wellness.
 Like many companies, they are experimenting with a four day work week, but what’s unusual is they are giving employees the option to pick which four days of the week they work.

 We know from several major work studies published recently that employees want the freedom to choose above all.
 Whenever you can add freedom and flexibility of choice to policies, you’re scoring points with your workforce (and potential candidates).

 After experimenting with four day work weeks in the summer, Stories Inc. knows first-hand that they can work.
 Service levels and productivity stayed the same, even with less time at work.
 Most importantly, we heard from our team members that this modification to the work week enhances their wellness.

 Additionally, in honor of Mental Health Awareness Month and to thank the team for all their hard work during the pandemic and our economic recovery, Stories Inc. is closing the office the Thursday before Memorial Day to extend the long weekend.